 The lack of flexibility and incentives is often considered a disadvantage of traditional command and control type of approaches.
 They are often too general ('one hat fits all' approaches do often not work well) to allow for a differentiation between polluting firms' abatement cost structures and potentials.
 Fine-tuned regulations such as permit schemes are expensive and require a lot of administrative efforts.
 Carbon pricing is one of the ways that can be employed to achieve emission reductions.
 Following the economic insight that there is an interrelation between the price and the quantity, both price and quantity can be targeted to reduce emissions.
-Carbon taxation sets a price for emissions but how the market reacts to this price increase in reducing emissions is uncertain (i.e., price certainty vs environmental effectiveness uncertainty).
+Carbon taxation sets a price for emissions, but how the market reacts to this price increase in reducing emissions is uncertain (i.e., price certainty vs environmental effectiveness uncertainty).
 A (cap-and-trade) emissions trading system sets a quantity of emission allowances but might present uncertainty about how prices would respond (i.e., environmental effectiveness certainty vs price uncertainty).

 The idea to tax externalities and bring them within the framework of the market price mechanism goes back to the British economist Arthur C. Pigou who developed this idea in 1920.
 Under a Pigouvian tax a firm's marginal private costs are increased to reflect in proportion the social marginal cost of pollution (hence reflecting all externalities) and as a consequence firms will maximize profits by reducing activity levels to the social optimum.
-This has the effect that the production and pollution are reduced, government revenue is generated, and that both the benefits accruing to producers and consumers (consumer and producer surplus) are lowered.
+This has the effect that the production and pollution are reduced, government revenue is generated, and that the benefits accruing to both producers and consumers (consumer and producer surplus) are lowered.
 Overall, society is better off because of the reduced pollution.

 To employ an optimal Pigouvian tax, the marginal production costs and marginal social costs (expressed in monetary terms) must be known, not only to producers but also to the government.
 Only then can a tax level be set for each level of output that is capable of internalizing the corresponding externality per unit of output.
-Since such information is difficult and expensive to obtain, American economists William J. Baumol and Wallace E. Oates proposed that governments could instead determine an acceptable (ideally optimal) level of pollution and set a tax that would give rise to this norm.
-The tax would then uniformly be applied to each unit of production.
-This has the effect that the pollution and production is reduced, substantial government revenue is generated (more than under a Pigouvian tax), and that the benefits from transactions accruing to producers and consumers (consumer and producer surplus) are lowered.
-Especially producers are losing to the government.
-Overall, society is better off because of the reduced pollution.
-For a concise presentation of the Pigouvian tax and the Baumol and Oates tax, see Annex 1.
+Since such information is difficult and expensive to obtain, American economists

-&lt;sup>1 Grossman, B., (1999), '2500 pollution tax', in B. Bouckaert and G..
-De Geest, Encyclopaedia of Law and Economics: Volume II, Civil Law and Economics, Cheltenham, UK and Northampton, MA., USA: Edward Elgar, 538-568..
+&lt;sup>1 Grossman, B., (1999), '2500 pollution tax', in B. Bouckaert and G. De Geest, Encyclopaedia of Law and Economics: Volume II, Civil Law and Economics, Cheltenham, UK and Northampton, MA., USA: Edward Elgar, 538-568..
 See also Turner R. K., D. Pearce and L. Bateman (1994) Environmental Economics: An Elementary Introduction, New York, NY, USA: Harvester Wheatsheaf.